 Take Dad Out to the Ballgame

-Along with America’s Team, Frisco is also a great spot to enjoy America’s favorite pastime.
+Frisco is also a great spot to enjoy America’s favorite pastime.
 The Frisco RoughRiders play home games right in Frisco at Riders Field.
-The Double-A affiliate of the Texas Rangers even play on Father’s Day this year when the RoughRiders wrap up a six-game series against Midland RockHounds.
-And this is no ordinary ballpark.
+The Double-A affiliate of the Texas Rangers start a home series June 20th.
+And, this is no ordinary ballpark.
 Afterall, where else can you float down a world-famous Lazy River?
 It’s not every day you can stay cool in a pool or float on a tub, eat snacks, enjoy drinks, and watch baseball all at the same time.
 Can’t make the game on Father’s Day?
-Check out the schedule and plan your next baseball day in Frisco at your convenience.
+Check out the schedule and plan your next baseball day in Frisco.

 Pedal Around Frisco

 One of the best ways to enjoy Frisco is on two wheels.
 It’s a great way to enjoy the great outdoors while appreciating nature.
 In Frisco, we have over 70 miles of bike trails, giving casual bikers a chance to enjoy the view at a leisurely pace along with more intense trails for those looking for a real challenge.
+If you need a tune up before you ride, stop by to see the experts at Frisco's Bike Mart.

 For a trail that has it all, try Caddo Trail at Stewart Creek.
 At 1.1 miles, it’s not overly challenging, it’s lined with trees for shade, and there’s art along the trail.
 There’s even a bike lane from Caddo Trail to 5th Street Patio Café if you’ve worked up an appetite or want to cool down and enjoy a tasty coffee beverage with dad.

-Spend the Day on the Fairways
+Spend the Weekend on the Fairways

 Play in the Park